MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 - To provide metadata for anti-malware behavior monitoring.
 - To allow for a DNS sinkhole if the **EnableDnsSinkhole** parameter is set to the value $true.

+For more information about network protection, see [Protect your network](/defender-endpoint/network-protection).

 ```yaml
 Type: Boolean
 Parameter Sets: (All)